 Tardiness is an undesirable habit that will lead to academic, as well as, disciplinary problems (see above).
-Once a student has 5 tardies, they will have lunch detention.
+Once a student has 5 tardies, they will have a one day lunch detention.
 Further tardiness may result in a referral to the School Attendance Review Team (SART).
 Under the provisions of the California State Education Code: